 There will be space for camping (in the remote location) available.
 Toilet and showers in the camping area will be available.

 All the luggage will be transported (to the remote bivouac and back to the rally bivouac) by the organization.

-At least 20 minutes neutralisation will be put in place each time refuelling is carried out.
+At least 20 minutes neutralisation will be put in place each time refueling is carried out.

 Neutralisation can be managed by GPS without the assistance of a marshal.
 The competitor will then be solely responsible for his start time of the neutralisation.

-Minimal fuel authonomy of vehicle for the Dinaric Rally is 130 km.
+Minimal fuel autonomy of vehicle for the Dinaric Rally is 130 km.

-Exact fuel authonomy for each stage as well as fuel refill points will be highlighted in the roadbook (and gpx data).
+Exact fuel autonomy for each stage as well as fuel refill points will be highlighted in the roadbook (and gpx data).

-In the refuelling zone, only the following interventions will be allowed:
+In the refueling zone, only the following interventions will be allowed:

 The Appeal and Complaints Commissioners will consider all the reports and make a decision.
 The decision will be made at the latest, before the beginning of the next stage, or, if the objection regards the last stage, before the announcement of the total results.